-In keeping with the liberal education tradition, the School of Sciences provides the student a broad general education as well as the opportunity to acquire depth in the particular academic subject selected as a major.
-To implement the objectives of Auburn Montgomery, the faculty of the School of Sciences sets forth the following:
+In keeping with the liberal education tradition, the School of Sciences provides students with a broad general education as well as the opportunity to acquire depth in the particular academic subject selected as a major.
+The School of Sciences is committed to creating a dynamic and stimulating environment, focused on use of the scientific method, that serves to foster open inquiry, encourage critical thinking, and promote ethical decision- making.
+Specifically, the School of Sciences strives to: